 Sage Settlement Consulting is committed to providing plaintiff attorneys and their clients with innovative financial solutions.
 To that end, we work with reputable partners to provide market-based structured settlements as an alternative to or in combination with life insurance-based structured settlement programs.

 Many claimants and attorneys find that market-based structured settlements provide the opportunity to receive tax-free income or tax-deferred income while enjoying market-driven growth potential.

-Claimants who elect to place their personal injury settlement proceeds in Settlements Plus™ will enjoy the same income tax-free treatments1 associated with structured settlement annuities.
+Claimants who elect to place their personal injury settlement proceeds in a market-based structured settlement will enjoy the same income tax-free treatment associated with structured settlement annuities.